KBOB (AM): History

-The station signed on July 7, 1946 as KSTT, broadcasting from the Hotel Davenport in downtown Davenport.
+The station signed on July 7, 1946, as KSTT, broadcasting from the Hotel Davenport in downtown Davenport.
 Format was typical of the era, with big band and vocal pop, along with news, sports and farm markets.

-It wasn't until the mid-1950s—when it began playing the then-new Top 40/Contemporary Hit Radio genre—that the station really took off in popularity.
+It was not until the mid-1950s—when it began playing the then-new Top 40 genre—that the station really took off in popularity.
 Disc jockeys made liberal use of listener requests and call-in contests.
 If there was a live broadcast or news happening in the Quad Cities, listeners were sure to spot the "Big Red" mobile news cruiser.
 KSTT also polled listeners on their favorite current songs, which disc jockeys then presented in a weekly countdown program.
 Quad Cities area servicemen in Vietnam had tapes of KSTT programming sent to them.

 The station, which moved in 1963 to 1111 East River Drive in downtown Davenport, had a large window in its studio, where motorists could see their favorite on-air disc jockeys broadcasting.
-Listeners today remember such radio personalities as Jay Gregory, Mike Kenneally, Michelle Coleman, Tom Clay, Bill Young, Greg Garron, Bryan Bradford, Dave Shropshire, Lou Gutenberger, Bobby Rich, Bob Bateman, Ruth & Fred, "Spike @ the Mic" O'Dell & Jim O'Hara, each of them presenting the current Top 40 hits in an entertaining way.
+Listeners today remember such radio personalities as Jay Gregory, Mike Kenneally, Michelle Coleman, Tom Clay, Bill Young, Greg Garron, Bryan Bradford, Dave Shropshire, Lou Gutenberger, Bobby Rich, Bob Bateman, Ruth & Fred, "Spike @ the Mic" O'Dell and Jim O'Hara, each of them presenting the current Top 40 hits in an entertaining way.
 Members of the station's award-winning news department included News Director Jerry Reid and reporters Dave Douglas (Tom Hosmanek), Gary Hummel, Paulee Lipsman, John Cloghssey, Dan Kennedy, Dan Potter, Jack Gabor, David McAlary & Fred Manfra.

 KSTT listeners became participants as well as listeners, phoning in news tips, requesting songs.
-They attended KSTT-sponsored "hootenannys", sock-hops, "Smallstars" basketball games, picnics, concerts & "Good Guy-A-Go-Go" dances & contests.
-Dick Orkin's infamous "Chicken Man" a radio series & "The Tooth Fairy" another radio series episodes were heard daily.
+They attended KSTT-sponsored "hootenannys", sock-hops, "Smallstars" basketball games, picnics, concerts and "Good Guy-A-Go-Go" dances & contests.
+Dick Orkin's infamous "Chicken Man" a radio series and "The Tooth Fairy" another radio series episodes were heard daily.